 The Ohio State University Wexner Medical Center is home to Ohio’s first Multiple Sclerosis Center.
-This comprehensive center staffed with neurologists, physical therapists, social workers and specialists who are dedicated to improving the lives of people with MS.
+This comprehensive center is staffed with neurologists, physical therapists, social workers and specialists who are dedicated to improving the lives of people with MS.

 In addition to this comprehensive care, our patients benefit from the latest leading-edge research into the cause and potential cures for this disease.